Flu & Covid Vaccination Programme 2026/27

 Dear Patient,

-Dr Jogiya and the Team at Wandsworth Medical Centre would like to invite you for the virtual Patient Participation Group meeting in September/October 2024.
+Dr Jogiya and the Team at Wandsworth Medical Centre would like to invite you for the virtual Patient Participation Group meeting in Summer/Autumn 2025.
 The new date will be confirmed soon.

 The way you book an appointment has changed